chenxinfeng4/ArControl/Readme/readme.md

 ## Introduction

 ---
-> You can visit [Documents (Wiki)](https://github.com/chenxinfeng4/ArControl/wiki) for the lastest update, and check our paper [(Chen and Li, 2017)](https://www.frontiersin.org/articles/10.3389/fnbeh.2017.00244/full) for other details.
+> You are suggested to visit [Documents (Wiki)](https://github.com/chenxinfeng4/ArControl/wiki) for the lastest update, and check our paper [(Chen and Li, 2017)](https://www.frontiersin.org/articles/10.3389/fnbeh.2017.00244/full) for other details.

 ### What's the ArControl